Xelentra1/pwning/README.md

 ## pwning

-This repo contains resources/notes/blogs I've found on the interwebz related to Binary Exploitation & Reverse Engineering internals for the most part.
+This repo contains resources I've found on the interwebz related to Binary Exploitation and Reverse Engineering.
 I hope you find them as useful as I did.

 #### Resources